 - Educates members on how to effectively navigate through the Medi-Cal managed care system.

-How can I remove a hold or change the plan I am enrolled in?
+How can I remove a hold or change the Medi-Cal Managed Care Plan I am enrolled in?

 Request For Change - Online Fillable Form (COUNTY STAFF USE ONLY)